gquere/gquere.github.io/sstic2020_writeup/step1.md

 The [LiME](https://github.com/504ensicslabs/lime) project is a memory extractor for Linux.
 It's used to create memory snapshots of a running system.

-If you're familiar with CTFs you may want to rush into [volatility](https://github.com/volatilityfoundation/volatility), but let's first take a look at the script first (snipped for brevity's sake):
+If you're familiar with CTFs you may want to rush into [volatility](https://github.com/volatilityfoundation/volatility), but let's first take a look at the script (snipped for brevity's sake):
 ```bash
 # Compile LiME kernel module against target kernel
 if [ ! -d "${script_dir}/LiME" ]; then